Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/spoke/README.md

 ### <a name="input_network_appliance_ip_address"></a> [network\_appliance\_ip\_address](#input\_network\_appliance\_ip\_address)

 Description: Optional.
 The IP address of the network appliance (e.g. firewall) that will be used to route traffic to the internet.
-Required to create the egress lockdown UDR.
+Required when enable\_egress\_lockdown is true.

 Type: `string`

-Default: `""`
+Default: `null`

 ### <a name="input_route_spoke_traffic_internally"></a> [route\_spoke\_traffic\_internally](#input\_route\_spoke\_traffic\_internally)